Interview Cheating Detection & Anti-Fraud Monitoring With AI

 Remote hiring has made cheating easier than ever.
 Candidates use AI-generated responses, receive outside assistance, and in some cases, send someone else entirely.
 Impersonation alone is scaling fast.
-Gartner predicts that by 2028,
+Gartner predicts that by 2028, 1 in 4 candidate profiles worldwide could be fake.- What interview cheating actually looks like in AI video interviews today

 - How active interview cheating detection works and what it tracks